FIT3170-FY-Project-7/RABIT-DOCS/src/dev-guide/contributing-docs.md

    - Follow the instructions given in the provided template
 5. Wait until one of our maintainers approved your PR and merge it to `main`
 6. The site will be rebuilt, and your changes will be published.

+## Things to keep in mind

+All contributions will be released under the [ISC license](https://github.com/FIT3170-FY-Project-7/RABIT-COMMON/blob/main/LICENSE.md).
+Please ensure that any third-party code used is compatible with this license.

+When commenting or creating PRs, please follow the [GitHub community guidelines](https://docs.github.com/articles/github-community-guidelines).